drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-2.md

 To illustrate more intuitively the physics probed by the period spacing, we will show that its variations are linked to the size of the radiative region in a star.
 As such, the period spacing can also be used as a proxy size of the helium core in some cases ([Montalbán et al. 2013](https://ui.adsabs.harvard.edu/abs/2013ApJ...766..118M/abstract)).

-Measured values of $\Delta \Pi_{\ell}$ for stars observed by the *Kepler* telescope range between 250 and 340 s ([Mosser et al. 2012](https://ui.adsabs.harvard.edu/abs/2012A%26A...540A.143M/abstract), [2014](https://ui.adsabs.harvard.edu/abs/2014A%26A...572L...5M/abstract), [Vrard et al. 2016](https://ui.adsabs.harvard.edu/abs/2016A%26A...588A..87V/abstract)), which is on average larger than the values infered from standard stellar models ([Constantino et al. 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.452..123C/abstract)).
+Measured values of $\Delta \Pi_{\ell}$ for stars observed by the *Kepler* telescope range between 250 and 340 s ([Mosser et al. 2012](https://ui.adsabs.harvard.edu/abs/2012A%26A...540A.143M/abstract), [2014](https://ui.adsabs.harvard.edu/abs/2014A%26A...572L...5M/abstract), [Vrard et al. 2016](https://ui.adsabs.harvard.edu/abs/2016A%26A...588A..87V/abstract)), which is on average larger than the values inferred from standard stellar models ([Constantino et al. 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.452..123C/abstract)).
 In order to explain measured values of the period spacing, several mechanisms have been proposed over the last decades:
 1. Overshooting and penetrative convection.
 2. Semiconvection (Schwarzschild & Härm 1969, [Castelani et al. 1971b](https://link.springer.com/article/10.1007/BF00649680)).
 3. Maximal overshoot ([Constantino et al. 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.452..123C/abstract)).

 These different mixing mechanisms will impact the structure of near core region as it is illustrated in Fig. 2.
-The value of the period spacing infered for these differents models will then be different as we will see in this lab.
+The value of the period spacing inferred for these different models will then be different as we will see in this lab.

 ![mesa output](/thursday/Fig3_Noll2024.png "Fig. 2: Properties around the core of 1 M, solar-metallicity models computed with the Maximal overshoot (blue, solid), overmixing (pink, dashed), penetrative convection (green, dotted) and semiconvection (yellow, dash-dotted) core boundary mixing schemes.
 Panel a: Radiative and adiabatic gradients.
 Panel b: Actual temperature gradients.
 Panel c: Brunt-Väisälä frequency profile.
 Panel d: Helium composition profile.
 Figure from Noll et al. (2024)")